 - Reports the version number of policies and indicates support of the feature.

-AMF:
+AMF UDM Option 1:

 - Can handle UE behaviour control policies and the indications of support from UE. can store the policy versions and confirm to HPLMN the configuration of policies received from HPLMN.

-PCF:
+PCF-UDM Option 1:

 - Can provide URSP including additional indications to control UE behaviour.

-UDM:
+AMF - NSSF/PCF Option 2:

+- Can handle UE behaviour control policies and the indications of support from UE.
+Can handle policies according to either PCF or NSSF option.
+Enforces received policies

+PCF - NSSF/PCF Option 2:

+- If the PCF sub-option of option 2 is supported then then PCF provides the UE usage policies to the AMF with impacts to Npcf_AMPolicyControl_Create, Npcf_AMPolicyControl_Update, and Npcf_AMPolicyControl_UpdateNotify.

+NSSF-NSSF/PCF Option 2:

+- If the NSSF sub-option of option 2 is supported then then NSSF provides the UE usage policies to the AMF with impacts to Nnssf_NSSelection_Get Request or a new Request.

+UDM – UDM Option 1: